iisannn/Socketio-Chord-Recognizer/README.md

 # Dependencies
-suggest to create an conda virtual environmnment and set up in it.
+Suggest to create an conda virtual environmnment and set up the dependencies.

 Make sure you have Python 3 installed, as well as the following libraries:
 - [TensorFlow](https://www.tensorflow.org/install/)